Iris: Integrating Language into Diffusion-based Monocular Depth Estimation: Introduction

-An emerging solution lies in leveraging language as a complementary modality to provide a prior to resolve ambiguity and visual nuisance.
-Language descriptions provided by humans offer a wealth of priors about spatial relationships, scene types, object sizes, and depth hierarchies.
-For example, distinguishing between a nearby toy car and a distant real car can be challenging for a model.
-However, when human-provided language inputs specify details like ``This is a close toy car,'' this serves as a prior that informs the model about the 3D size and shape of the object.
-Combined with the observed size, this prior helps narrow down the resolution space for depth estimation, leading to more accurate depth predictions.
-In cases where an object is small or partially occluded, language can indicate the object's identity and semantics, enabling the model to infer its typical 3D size and shape and make more precise depth predictions for the observed portion.
+Shown in Figure~\ref{fig:teaser}, an emerging solution lies in integrating language as a complementary modality to provide an additional condition to resolve ambiguity and visual nuisance.
+Language descriptions provided by humans offer a wealth of conditions about spatial relationships, scene types, object sizes, and depth hierarchies.
+In cases where an object is small, partially occluded, visually similar to the background, or its type is ambiguous from a single image, language can indicate the object's identity and semantics, enabling the model to infer its typical 3D size and shape and make more precise depth predictions for the observed portion.
 Language inputs are also valuable in resolving texture ambiguities.
 Descriptive cues can specify the type and function of surfaces in a scene, aiding the model in inferring geometric properties.
 For instance, if a uniformly textured surface is described as a ``white ceiling,'' the model can interpret it as a continuous, flat plane at a consistent depth above the observer, extending into the distance.
 Similarly, for surfaces with repetitive patterns, such as a red and black interwoven carpet, language inputs like ``A red and black interwoven carpet extending across the room'' can help the model recognize that the repeating pattern belongs to a flat surface, preventing misinterpretation of edges between tiles as depth discontinuities.
+As shown in Figure~\ref{fig:3D_recon}, better depth perception can be achieved for regions specified in the language description.
+Without language, the baseline model misinterprets the background kitchen as a flat surface, likely a wallpaper or a painting.
+With the additional condition ``a kitchen in the background,'' the model applies an additional condition about the structure of a kitchen, leading to more accurate depth prediction.
+In real-world applications of embodied agents, human provides text instruction to agents, which contains the description of the scene and can be used to enhance models' 3D perception at no additional cost.
+In the example of Figure~\ref{fig:3D_recon}, if an agent is instructed to grab something ``in the kitchen in the background'', the instruction can be integrated into the 3D perception model to avoid treating the background as a flat surface.
+Also, when generalizing to a new environment, language, having less covariate shift compared to images~\cite{zeng2024rsa, zeng2024wordepth}, allows humans to describe the new environment, aiding agents in better adapting and generalizing to it.